auerbachs/BMDExpress-2/docs/overview-of-the-main-view.md

 - **Hide/Show Filter:** Hides and shows the [filter panel](#filters-panel) on the right side of the window.
 - **Hide/Show Table:** Hides and shows the [results table](#results-table) at the bottom of the window.
 - **Hide/Show Charts:** Hides and shows the [charts](#charts) in the center of the window.
+- **Toggle Columns:** Opens a window for choosing which columns to display/hide in the table.

 Visualizations Panel
 --------------------